Lets-Take-This-Offline/service-worker-in-webpack/blog-post.md

 You'll notice that we now have a config for both our client code and our service worker code.
 This is important because we need to specify a target of webworker in order for webpack to properly build our service worker.
 Also, since we now have two configs, we'll move `module.exports` down to the bottom and convert it to an array.

 And that's it!
 Now you'll be able to use webpack and a service worker in harmony.

+**If you would like to learn more about service workers, please check out [serviceworkerbook.com](link) and sign up for my mailing list.
+You'll be the first to know when my book, _Let's Take This Offline_, is available.**